Author Hank Landau to speak in Edmonds Feb. 9 about cross-America kayaking journey - NewsBreak

 Related

-Edmonds College renews partnership with Seattle Credit Union for students in construction pre-apprenticeship program
+Edmonds College renews partnership with Seattle Credit Union for students in pre-apprenticeship program

 Edmonds College has extended its partnership with Seattle Credit Union to assist graduates who successfully enroll and complete the college’s Construction Pre-Apprenticeship Program (CAP) through the Advanced Manufacturing Skills Center (AMSC).
 Seattle Credit Union (SCU) is providing a $4,000 grant to students transitioning into their chosen apprenticeship through a...